People Clerk helps you with your California small claims lawsuit.Start Lawsuit

 Here are some common questions about the statute of limitations:

-- What is the statute of limitations?
-It is a deadline set by the California legislature of how long you have to sue someone.
+What is the statute of limitations?
+It is a deadline set by the California legislature for how long you have to sue someone.

-- Does my hearing have to be before the statute of limitations?
-No, but your case has to be FILED before the statute of limitations not your hearing.
+Does my hearing have to be before the statute of limitations?
+No, but your case has to be FILED before the statute of limitations.

-- How do I get more certainty about the statute of limitations?
-(1) consult a lawyer before suing in small claims, (2) review the California code, (3) let the judge decide at the hearing (most people likely chose this option since going to small claims in California is very affordable so you don't take a lot of risk).
+How do I get more certainty about the statute of limitations?
+(1) consult a lawyer before suing in small claims, (2) review the California code, (3) let the judge decide at the hearing (most people chose this option as they find that it is worth the risk).